Bertie Blackman

-Early life and influences
+Early life and education

-Bertie is the daughter of late, renowned Australian artist Charles Blackman, and grew up in the eastern Sydney suburbs of Bondi and Paddington.
+Beatrice "Bertie" Blackman was born in to parents who were visual artists, Genevieve and Charles Blackman.
+Their first family home was in the eastern Sydney suburb of Paddington Her parents divorced when she was four and she lived with her mother in Sydney, but saw her father frequently.

 She attended International Grammar School in Ultimo.
 She began playing African percussion at the age of twelve and guitar at the age of fifteen.